- Issues to be aware of when upgrading from 15.11

 Affected releases:

-• Due to a bug introduced GitLab 16.5, personal snippets are not being replicated to secondary Geo sites.
-This can lead to loss of personal snippet data in the event of a Geo failover.
-See details of the problem and workaround in issue #439933.
+Due to a bug introduced GitLab 16.5 and fixed in 17.0, GitLab Pages deployment files are being orphaned on secondary Geo sites.
+If Pages deployments are stored locally, then this can lead to zero remaining storage and subsequently data loss in the event of a failover.
+See details of the problem and workaround in issue #457159.

 Affected releases: